danieltjw/aifutures/README.md

 ## Levels of AI influence

-Some types of societies that individuals may choose, in order of likely standard of living.
-There is likely no wrong answer.
+The Levels of AI Influence ranges from No AI influence to High AI influence, represented by Levels 1 to 4.
+These are ordered in increasing levels of standard of living.
+There is likely no wrong choice.
+Individuals may test out their compatibility at different levels to find their best fit.

 ---

-0. Unknown AI influence
+#### Unknown AI influence

 A small group of humans may choose to merge with AI systems.
 Concepts like standard of living may no longer make sense.

 ---

+### Level 1 Society
-1. No AI influence
+#### No AI influence

 These individuals and societies prefer a regression to a more simple time.

 ---

+### Level 2 Society
-2. Low AI influence
+#### Low AI influence

 ```
 Humans